OpenPrinting/hplip-printer-app/README.md

   option settings (the original options are still accessible via web admin interface).

-- The Snap of the HPLIP Printer Application takes HPLIP's source code from Debian's packaging repository instead of directly from HP, as Debian's package has ~80 patches fixing bugs which are reported to HP but the patch not adopted upstream.
-So with the Snap users should get the same experience in reliability and quality as with the Debian package.
+- The Rock of the HPLIP Printer Application takes HPLIP's source code from Debian's packaging repository instead of directly from HP, as Debian's package has ~80 patches fixing bugs which are reported to HP but the patch not adopted upstream.
+So with the Rock users should get the same experience in reliability and quality as with the Debian package.